PS5 Pro: everything you need to know

 To start things off, putting it bluntly, the punchy price may make the decision up for many people.
 A list price of $700 or £700 is an incredible amount of money for a home console.

-However, to examine the proposition more broadly, the matter of whether or not you should pre-order a PS5 Pro will depend on your specific needs, wants, and desires when it comes to gaming consoles.
+However, to examine the proposition more broadly, the matter of whether or not you should buy a PS5 Pro will depend on your specific needs, wants, and desires when it comes to gaming consoles.

 Will the PS5 Pro support 8K?